ChuckHill2/VideoLibrarian/Readme.md

 #### Video Conversion

 Invariably, movie videos are extremely large.
-With the right tool, one can compress a movie by 50% without any noticeable differences.
+With the right tool, one can compress a video by 50% without any noticeable differences.
 There are many video conversion tools out there.
 Good (and not so good) tools cost money, but the best one that does not require you to be a video expert is the Divx Video Converter (freeware).
 It may be found at